 2020 Decorating trends – 20 stylish and growing trends for interior design

-Now that 2020 is almost here, I thought it would be helpful to share home decor trends for the new year.
+Now that we are well into 2020, I thought it would be helpful to share the latest home decor trends.
 It’s interesting because I’ve read a bunch of trend articles over the last few months, including the “color of the year” reports, and I have say, “What?
 What the heck?
 I’m not seeing those in real life.”

 Some make your space look small and dark.
 Some require you to do a whole makeover and change everything.
 And, then I remembered, “A ha!
 That’s it!
 They just want everyone to buy more stuff.”
 Just like what they do with the fashion trends.
 And, then they want you to buy more stuff next year.